How to Merge Duplicate Users, Leads, and Companies

 First, always run your deduplication templates in Preview Mode before running them in Update Mode.
 This produces a CSV that shows you how your records would have been merged.
 Then you can ensure that your Merge Duplicates template is working as expected and not merging non-duplicate records together.

-Additionally, you can reduce risk when merging duplicates by narrowing your filter in step 1.
-Use Exact Match instead of Similar Match.
-Make sure that you are using true uniquely identifying fields—first name, last name, email, and phone number are popular choices.
+Additionally, you can reduce the risk when merging duplicates by narrowing your duplicate matching settings in Step 1.
+Try the Exact Match comparison rule instead of Similar Match.
+Then make sure that you are using actual uniquely identifying fields—first name, last name, email, and phone number are popular choices.
 The more tightly defined your filter is, the less likely you are to merge non-duplicate records.

 Yes, Insycle does offer an intercom inbox app.
 To learn more, check this article: Deduplicate in Intercom Inbox with the Insycle App.

-This setting is here to ensure that if you set too broad of a filter, you do not accidentally merge many non-duplicate records together on accident.
-You can change the setting as needed to match the size of your duplicate groups.
-If you are going to set this number at a high level, it is a good idea to run in Preview Mode first to make sure your deduplication template is operating as you intend.
+This is a precaution to ensure that if you use a duplicate matching filter that is too broad in Step 1, you do not accidentally merge many non-duplicate records together.
+If you are going to set this number at a high level, it is a good idea to run Preview Mode first to make sure your deduplication template is operating as you intend.

 All plans include unlimited usage, unlimited users, and unlimited operations.
-See the pricing page for more details.
-However, during the free trial, there is a cap of 500 records updated, cleansed, or merged.
+See Insycle's pricing page for more details.
+During the free trial, there is a cap of 500 records updated, cleansed, or merged.

 Yes, Insycle allows you to select which field data is retained in the master record using the Fields tab under Step 4.
-See the Advanced How-To, Step 4: Control What Field Data is Retained above for more detail.
+See the Step-by-Step Instructions above for more details.

 Yes.
-You can exclude records from deduplication by including a "Deduplication Exclude" field in your CSV, as detailed in this help article.
+You can exclude records from deduplication by creating a CSV with a "Deduplication Exclude" field.

-Check Step 4 to ensure that you have Priority Match selected and not Absolute Match.
+- In the Step 4 heading, check to ensure that you have Priority Match selected and not Absolute Match.

-With Priority Match, the rules configured in the Records tab of Step 4 are processed in order and your master record only has to match one rule.
+With Priority Match, your master record only has to match one rule.
 Using Absolute Match, your master record would have to meet all of the rule criteria.
 The majority of the time it is best to select Priority Match.

-If Priority Match was used, then none of the records meet any of the criteria on the list more than the others.
-In this case, you'll need to experiment with Step 4, reordering or adding additional rules for fields likely to have unique values.
+If Priority Match was used, then none of the records in the duplicate group meet any of the criteria on the list more than the others.
+In this case, you'll need to experiment, reordering or adding additional rules for fields likely to have unique values. - As a last resort, you can add a rule on the Record tab of Step 4 that says Record ID is lowest, or Create Date is earliest.

 Yes, there are several ways to share details and get approval before merging duplicates.